-You know that every call is important to your business, whether it creates a sale, or has an angry customer, it’s a way to learn from your mistakes.
+You know that every call is important to your business, whether it creates a sale, or it’s an angry customer.
+It’s a way to learn from your mistakes.
 How you talk on the phone is extremely important and can be a big deciding factor on your returning business.
-We know that there are many different circumstances where you could become nervous or unsure of how to respond, but we have come up with a few ways to handle it.
+We all know that there are many different circumstances where you could become nervous or unsure of how to respond, but we have come up with a few ways to handle it.
 Here are 5 tips for handling your business calls.

 Don’t let a call go passed the third ring.

-Try and answer the business call by the third ring, and try not to let it go to voicemail.
-If this happens, call the caller back and apologize for missing the call.
-Hiring an answering service if you are busy could be a good option for your business, you would be saving potential customers and saving on the cost of hiring an in-house employee.
+Try to answer the business call by the third ring, and try not to let it go to voicemail.
+If it happens that the call goes to voicemail, give the caller a call back and apologize for missing the call.
+Hiring an answering service if you are a busy business could be a good option for you, you would be saving potential customers and saving on the cost of hiring an in-house employee.

 Open and close the conversation professionally.